Updated: Sep 29, 2022

 Coaching is a formal and dynamic conversation between two people - the coach (me) and the coachee (you) with the objective of helping you learn.
 Through active listening and skillful questioning, I create a space for you to think, to learn about yourself, to explore your strengths and weaknesses, and to pursue the alignment of your courage, creativity, and compassion to make wise decisions for yourself.

 Coaching is essentially a collaborative, creative and solution-generating relationship.
-Together, we co-create the way in which we work so that we can optimise on raising awareness and insights for you, so that you can take action.
+Together, we co-create the way in which we work so that we can optimise on raising awareness and insights for you so that you can take action.

 Coaching is all about asking questions - it's not about telling you the answers.
 The most important skill of a coach is asking the right questions to help you work through your own issues.
 Your coach does not have to be a subject matter expert - coaching is about providing you with a space to think and a process that supports your learning.
-As your coach, I listen more than I talk, I asks questions rather than giving advice or direction (unless you specifically ask for it).
-With your permission I provide insights and observations as opposed to making judgements.
+As your coach, I listen more than I talk, I ask questions rather than giving advice or direction (unless you specifically ask for it).
+With your permission, I provide insights and observations as opposed to making judgments.
 I guide you to focus on outcomes rather than problems.
 I facilitate your thinking and awareness.
 I help you develop achievable and defined actions, and I keep track of progress.

 So to sum up...

 Coaching is a wonderful process for empowering you to think for yourself and to take ownership of the actions in achieving your desired goals.